The Best Virginia Auto Insurance Companies

 As you might imagine, its coverage is tailored for those in military service.
 You can earn a discount of up to 60%, for example, if you’re deployed and place your car in storage.
 If you keep your car on base, you can save up to 15%.
 The company also lets you make payments based on your military pay schedule.
 In addition, it has the usual discounts for safe driving, multi-car and/or multi-policy (if you already use USAA for your homeowner or life insurance policies, for example).

-The quote we got for our Honda CR-V was $228 per six months, a bit steeper than some of our other options, but not ridiculously so.
-Nationwide also offers a sizeable discount — up to 25% — for its SmartRide program, which is similar to State Farm’s Drive Safe and Save initiative.
+The quote we got for our car was a bit steeper than some of our other options, but not ridiculously so.
+Nationwide also offers a sizable discount — up to 40% — for its SmartRide program, which is similar to State Farm’s Drive Safe and Save initiative.
 The company tracks your driving habits through a Bluetooth device and assigns you a discount based on how safely you drive.

 Nationwide got good, but not great, reviews from consumer watchdog organizations like J.D.
 Power and Consumer Reports.
 Its CR Readers Score of 88 placed it in a tie with Allstate for last place among our contenders, and J.D.
-Power only gave it 2/5 overall.
-Those rankings still indicate that it did its job well — just not quite as well as the others on our list.
+Power gave it 3/5 overall.
+Those rankings still indicate that Nationwide does its job fairly well — but competitors like State Farm might be just a touch better.